armandomfdz/GrinchRootkit/README.md

   Improving authentication (username & password, or 2FA).

 Currently fixing:
+  Handling STDERR when a wrong command is introduced.
   Fails re-implant rootkit, when deleting to avoid 'ldd' binary shared library detection.
-  Hiding backdoor process (when non-root user activates) from 'ps' and similar binaries (that use 'lstat', 'fstat', 'stat',... functions) .
+  Hiding backdoor process (when non-root user activates) from 'ps' and similar binaries (that use 'lstat', 'fstat', 'stat',... functions).